miqdadfwz/svelgo/README.md

 - **Workbox**: Enhance modern PWA APIs to deliver improved capabilities along with reliability and installability on any device.
 You can get benefits from PWA features (offline UI, client caching, etc) thanks to [Workbox](https://developers.google.com/web/tools/workbox).
 - **TypeScript**: This project is built on TypeScript with the intention of improving the developer experience and secure development.
 - **TailwindCSS**: Utility-first modern CSS framework for rapidly building custom user interfaces, it lets you easily get started styling your website or application.
 No runtime cost needed.
-- **Koa**: - Light node.js fremework to utilize SSR support.
+- **Koa**: Light node.js fremework to utilize SSR support.
 - **svelte-testing-library**: Along with Jest, svelte-testing-library provide simple API to render svelte component in test by avoiding implementation details.

-And many other utilities which may help you to collaborate with others.
+And other utilities which may help you to collaborate with others.

 ## Project Structure
 ```bash